Lucifer-0217/Lucifer-0217/README.md

 ---

 ### 🤖 AI Projects So Far:
-1. **Astra Animations Humanoid**: Breathing life into Astra Comics with animation and manga-level artistry.
-This humanoid isn’t just an artist—it’s an innovator.
+1. **Astra Animations AI**: Breathing life into Astra Comics with animation and manga-level artistry.
+This AI isn’t just an artist—it’s an innovator.
-2. **'useless' (Useful Life Easy Software System)**: My personal AI assistant, blending GPT-3.5’s brainpower with a touch of humor and utility.
+2. **'useless v1' (Useful Life Easy Software System)**: My personal AI assistant, blending GPT-3.5’s brainpower with a touch of humor and utility.
 3. **SS7 Testing Module**: Using AI-driven insights to identify telecom vulnerabilities with surgical precision.

 #### **4th Project (Coming Soon)**: